Open for investment

 Depending on the performance of the underlying companies, VCTs pay tax-free income in the form of dividends.

 When you come out of a VCT by selling your shares, you'll receive your share of the value of the company, including any tax-free capital growth on your initial investment.

 How does a company qualify for VCT investment?

 To be eligible to be a qualifying investment for a VCT, a company must satisfy a set of requirements laid down by HMRC.

 The company seeking investment must:

-- Not be quoted on a recognised stock exchange (although being quoted on AIM is acceptable).
+- Not be quoted on a recognized stock exchange (although being quoted on AIM is acceptable)

 Note that some of these rules are slightly different for 'knowledge intensive' companies.